ppmim/PAPI4K/papi/docs/data.rst

 |

-Beware that the order of the chip in the raw image produced is as described in next figure:
+In the case of the **4 x H2RG**, beware that the order of the chips in the raw image produced is as described in next figure:

 .. image:: _static/standard_full_q.jpg